Watercolour Illustration – Diving into Floral & Fauna

 Anyone who knows me and my style, knows that I don’t like to half do things, so this may be a whopper of a blogpost!

-By the way, the above images is from a print that I sell on my newly launched Etsy Shop.
+By the way, the above images are from prints that I used to sell on my Etsy shop.

 First of all I thought that I would give you a bit of background and introduce you to who I am, what I’m about, where I hope to go with my evolving art style.